Talc In 1970s Contained Asbestos, J&J Records Show

 Johnson & Johnson Denies Asbestos Claims

-As you could expect, the company today disputes these allegations.
-A test at the Val Chisone mine, Johnson & Johnson says, was conducted in 1972 and found no trace of asbestos at the property.
+As you would expect, Johnson & Johnson today disputes these allegations.
+A test at the Val Chisone mine, the company says, was conducted in 1972 and found no trace of asbestos at the property.
 At least, no evidence of chrysotile asbestos, the most common form of the mineral, was discovered.
 But in the 1972 report, F.D.
 Pooley, a Professor of Medicine at Cardiff University in Wales, goes on to note that “some tremolite was located, but was not asbestiform in character.”

 Tremolite asbestos is one of the six types of asbestos and, just like chrysotile asbestos, has been known for decades to cause cancer.
 To complicate matters, F.D.
 Pooley also happens to be a former consultant for asbestos companies, Hazards Magazine reports.
 His work has long been criticized for being “pro-asbestos,” while leaving out major study results that link various forms of asbestos to cancer.